SOME QUESTIONS TO ASK

 Since this will be your home away from home and you may be sleeping in it every night while away, why not focus on some questions that have a bearing on safety, comfort, and convenience as it relates to the tent and its location.

-1- IS THE TENT IM THINKING ABOUT PURCHASING COME WITH A FULL COVERAGE RAIN FLY THAT WILL KEEP THOSE INSIDE DRY DURING A RAIN STORM?
+1- IS THE TENT IM THINKING ABOUT PURCHASING include WITH A FULL COVERAGE RAIN FLY THAT WILL KEEP THOSE INSIDE DRY DURING A RAIN STORM?

 2-WHAT ABOUT VENTILATION?
 IS IT WELL VENTILATED?
 DOES IT ALLOW FOR AIR CIRCULATION TO HELP KEEP YOU COOLER ON THOSE WARM DAYS AND NIGHTS AS WELL AS TO KEEP DOWN CONDENSATION INSIDE THE TENT?